Joseph K. Reinhart

 Mr. Reinhart has more than 30 years of experience with environmental law.
 He has represented industrial and commercial clients in many complex permitting and enforcement matters under federal and state laws.
 Mr. Reinhart has negotiated consent orders with agencies to resolve liabilities associated with reclamation and remediation obligations under SMCRA, CERCLA, RCRA, the SDWA, the Pennsylvania Oil and Gas Act, the Solid Waste Management Act, the Pennsylvania Hazardous Sites Cleanup Act and the Pennsylvania Clean Streams Law.
-He has negotiated environmental provisions in business transactions involving coal mines, petroleum facilities and industrial properties across the United States.
+He has negotiated environmental provisions in business transactions involving coal mines, petrochemical facilities and industrial properties across the United States.

 Mr. Reinhart earned his B.A. from the University of Notre Dame in 1981 and his J.D. from the University of Pittsburgh School of Law in 1984.
-From 1984-1988, he served as counsel to the Pennsylvania Department of Environmental Resources.
-Mr. Reinhart joined the law firm in 1988 and served as chairman of the Environmental Services Group for eight years.
+From 1984–1988, he served as counsel to the Pennsylvania Department of Environmental Resources.
+Mr. Reinhart joined the law firm in 1988 and served as chairman of the Environmental Group for eight years.

 Memberships and Affiliations